 Before the surgery, I was very conscious that people would be able to tell I’d had a boob job.
 It wasn’t something I wanted people to know and so I only told my partner, daughter and best friend, who were all very supportive (my daughter so much so that she’s now considering surgery too!).
 However, all that worry was for nothing and I am pleased to say I’m incredibly happy with the results and can’t get over just how natural they look.
 Not one single person has asked if they’re fake or if I’ve had anything done, I don’t think anyone suspects a thing which is exactly the type of response I wanted.

-Fat grafting, Fat injections, Fat relocation, Fat transplant, Lipomodelling, Body contouring, Autologous fat transfer, Fat redistribution
+Fat grafting, Body contouring, Fat injections, Fat relocation, Fat transplant, Lipo-modelling, Lipo-filling, Autologous fat transfer

 Fat transfer involves removing fat from one part of the body using liposuction, and re-inserting it into another part of the body to add volume to that particular area.